 Below is a brief description of the current main construction contracts in Italy.
-The projects listed - referring only to the Core Assets Scope (as defined by the Composition with Creditors Plan and Proposal - see § "Composition with creditors on a going concern basis as per Article 186-bis of the Bankruptcy Law") - are conventionally identified as projects having a residual backlog exceeding €50 million as at 31 December 2020.
+The projects listed - referring only to the Core Assets Scope (as defined by the Composition with Creditors Plan and Proposal - see § "Composition with creditors on a going concern basis as per article 186-bis of the Bankruptcy Law") - are conventionally identified as projects having a residual backlog exceeding €50 million as at 31 December 2020.

 Italy // Brenner Base Tunnel (Mules 2-3 Lot) - The contract refers to the construction of the main section of the Italian side of the Brenner Base Tunnel, the Italian-Austrian joint project for the construction of a railway tunnel that will connect Italy to Austria.
 The work is part of the project to upgrade the Munich-Verona railway line which will become the longest underground railway line in the world once completed.
 Lot "Mules 2-3" includes the construction of approximately 75 kilometres of tunnels of various sizes, excavated in part using traditional tunnelling methods and in part using Tunnel Boring Machines (TBMs).
 The customer is BBT SE, a company 50% owned by Italy and 50% by Austria, and the works are being carried out in a consortium by Astaldi (47.23%) with Ghella (Italy, 47.21%), PAC (Italy, 5.55%) and Cogeis (Italy, 0.01%).
 This project includes the construction of main line tunnels, an emergency stop, an exploratory tunnel and side tunnels.
-The main line tunnels running north will be excavated in part using traditional tunnelling methods, while the main line tunnels running north will be excavated in part using traditional methods and in part using Tunnel Source only to the COVID-19 pandemic work was suspended from 14 March 2020 to 18 May 2020.
+The main line tunnels running north will be excavated in part using traditional tunnelling methods, while the main line tunnels running north will be excavated in part using traditional methods and in part using traditional methods and in part using traditional methods and in part using TUNNEL variables.
+The main line tunnels running north will be excavated using only traditional tunnelling methods, while the main line tunnels running north will be excavated in part using traditional methods and in part using TBMs.
+Due to the COVID-19 pandemic work was suspended from 14 March 2020 to 18 May 2020.